 Hurricane season begins this Friday.
 Are you ready?

-The federal government predicts between four and eight hurricanes during the Atlantic season, which runs from June 1 to Nov.
+The between four and eight hurricanes during the Atlantic season, which runs from June 1 to Nov.
 30 and covers storms that form in the Atlantic, the Caribbean, and the Gulf of Mexico.

-The American Red Cross and FEMA have safety checklists for before, during and after a hurricane that include tips on how to protect your families, homes and businesses.
+The and have safety checklists for before, during and after a hurricane that include tips on how to protect your families, homes and businesses.
 Our experts outline five tips to protect your identity before disaster strikes: